speersma/Crowdfunding_ETL/README.md

 2. contacts.xlsc
     - Extracted data from the .xlsx file and separated the fields into distinct columns.
 Formatted data such that it could be linked to the dataframes created from the crowdfundign.xlsx.

 Throughtout this phase, four dataframes were created and extracted into csv files to be later loaded into an SQL dataframes.
+These csv files are located in the outputs folder.

 ### Load